DTCupcakes/maths-laboratory/index.md

 As we decrease the distance between $t_1$ and $t_2$ on our original plot the correlation between $y_1$ and $y_2$ (and therefore the correlation coefficient in our 2D Gaussian) increases.
 As the correlation coefficients in our new Gaussian increase it becomes more likely that $y_2$ will have a value close to $y_1$.

 ***Correlation coefficients play a core role in the construction of Gaussian processes.
 They link predictions for new data to the data that has already been recorded.***

+## References
+**The atmospheric carbon dioxide concentration data comes from the following source:**
+Dr. Pieter Tans, NOAA/GML (gml.noaa.gov/ccgg/trends/) and Dr. Ralph Keeling, Scripps Institution of Oceanography (scrippsco2.ucsd.edu/).

+**The data can be found <a href="https://gml.noaa.gov/ccgg/trends/data.html">here</a>.**